-Through the formation of the Kern Fan Joint Powers Authority (JPA), IRWD and Rosedale will partner to implement the Kern Fan Project.
+Through the formation of the Groundwater Banking Authority (a Joint Powers Authority), IRWD and Rosedale will partner to implement the Kern Fan Project.
 IRWD and Rosedale share a ten-year history of implementing successful water banking projects in Kern County.